muziejus/javascripting-english-major/6-abstraction.md

 Each turtle has three properties, `.name`, `.color`, and `.weapon`.
 And then we put all four turtles into an array, `turtles`.
 Now let’s say we want a list of their weapons on the webpage.
-In Atom, type out:
+In `scripts.js`, type out:

 ```javascript
 let leonardo, donatello, raphael, michelangelo, turtles, weapons;